gbisaga/devops/developer/aws-developer-ecs.md

 ECS
 - Task is like a pod definition
-- Need to define a Service linking to the Task
+- Normally define a Service linking to the Task
 - Service type - REPLICA vs DAEMON - # of replicas vs one per instance.
 REPLICA is normal, DAEMON usually for per-instance monitoring task, etc.
 - Minimum healthy percent - 0 for rolling
 - Deployment, rolling or blue/green